M-DISC: The 1000-Year Backup for Generations

 - Label each disc with contents and creation date (use archival-quality disc pens)

-- Store in proper cases - I recommend slim jewel cases for better organization
+- Store in proper cases - I recommend slim jewel cases for easier organization

 - Maintain an inventory of all M-DISCs with dates and content descriptions